-Most small to medium-sized estate planning law firms don’t have the budget to create, produce, edit and run a large-scale media advertising campaign.
+Most small to medium size estate planning law firms don’t have the budget to create, produce, edit and run a large-scale media advertising campaign.
 Newspaper advertising rates in many markets are very expensive, even as readership declines.
 Television advertising, likewise, is both expensive and fragmented.

 Death, taxes and complex family relationships aren’t at the top of our “what we should talk about today” lists.
 Somehow, we need to impress upon our potential clients the need, then demonstrate that we provide a uniquely positive client experience.

 Before reviewing distribution channels, you need deliverables.
 Since you’re striving for an educational experience, you need to educate your clients as to why they need your services.
-But keep this in mind: It’s not about you—it’s about them.
+But keep this in mind – it’s not about you – it’s about them.
 Begin by considering why most clients employ you.
 Is it because they’ve heard recent tax law changes require an update to their plan?
-Have they relocated to a new state and wonder whether their existing wills or trusts remain valid?
+Have they relocated to a new state and wonder whether their existing wills or trust remains valid?
 Did their family or financial situation recently change?

 Once you’ve narrowed that list, you can begin strategizing how best to answer the common questions.
 This is the first step to creating educational content that will attract clients just like the ones you typically serve.
 I suggest starting by writing out the common questions you hear and the answers that you typically give.

 Determine Distribution Channels

 Now comes the tough part.
 In today’s marketplace, there are a thousand ways to get your content out, but that also means that your target market is constantly bombarded with marketing.
 How do you cut through the clutter?

 Your website is an obvious starting point.
 If you haven’t yet invested dollars and time in a good website, now’s the time.
 Websites are today’s calling cards.
 If yours is out of date, lacking information or just plain boring, you’re losing business.
 It’s also your very own advertising space to create and post the educational content that you should be creating to attract A+ clients.